-Understand your target group
+Understand your target audience

-Create attractive subject lines
+Create compelling subject lines

 Why is that first impression so important?
-Because many people scan their inboxes looking for emails worth their time.
+Because many people scan their inboxes for emails worth their time.
 A boring or meaningless subject line can leave your message unopened.
 That's why it's important to be creative and strategic.

 2. "Are you ready for a surprising discovery?"

-3. "Your special invitation awaits... open quickly!"
+3. "Your special invitation awaits... open it quickly!"

 Personalize your content